Are You Compliant With AHPRA’s 2025 Guidelines for Cosmetic Practitioners?

 Presenter: Dr Toni Pikoos, Clinical Psychologist, Postdoctoral Researcher and ReadyMind Co-Founder

-A certificate will be provided on completion of the training.
+A certificate will be provided on completion of the training (2.5 CPD hours).
+Participants will be able to access the training recording for six months.

-Participants will receive a certificate of completion following the training.
+Participants will receive a certificate of completion following the training (2.5 CPD hours).

 About the Presenter: